pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 Vacancy data have recently been critized for being polluted by ghost or fake vacancies.
 These vacancies do not actually represent an open position, and will not lead to a new hire.
 A [recent article by CBS News](https://perma.cc/JUR9-W4AA) explains that fake job listings are a growing problem in the labor market.
 [Employ America](https://perma.cc/XZ2B-LTNH) has gone one step further and argued that vacancy numbers are vacuous in general and should never used by policymakers.
 Let's go over the various criticisms raised by such pieces and address them.

-###### Vacancies are not well measured in official statistics
+###### "Vacancies are not well measured"

-A first claim is that vacancies are not well measured in official statistics.
-But vacancies are measured by the BLS, just like all other labor market statistics.
+A first claim is that vacancy numbers are polluted by ghost vacancies.
+But vacancies are measured by the BLS, just like all other labor market statistics; they are not measured from online job postings.

 Specifically, the JOLTS asks firms to report the number of vacancies that they currently have, where a vacancy is defined as follows:

 + A specific position exists and work is available.
 + The job could start within 30 days.